On the Surprising Effectiveness of Large Learning Rates under Standard Width Scaling: Take-aways for practitioners

-In this paper, the term \textit{parameterization} refers to width-dependent scaling of initialization and learning rate of each trainable weight tensor separately.
+In this paper, the term \textit{parameterization} refers to width-dependent scaling of initialization and learning rate of each trainable weight tensor.
 Studying parameterizations then means applying a scaling rule for layerwise initialization variances and learning rates and understanding how relevant quantities such as update scaling in activations and logits evolves, and where instabilities may arise at large widths.
 At some fixed base width, all parameterizations can be considered equivalent, if we allow tuning constant multipliers.

-For properly comparing the performance of parameterizations, constant weight and initialization multipliers should be tuned at some fixed base width for each parameterization at base width separately \citep{tp5_2022}.
-This adjusts the layerwise activation and gradient size at finite width.
+For properly comparing the performance of parameterizations, constant weight and initialization multipliers should be tuned at some fixed base width \citep{tp5_2022}.
+This adjusts the layerwise activation and gradient size at finite width for all parameterizations at once.
 The parameterization then prescribes the rule, by which the layerwise initialization and updates are rescaled when changing the width in relation to that base width $\texttt{width}/\texttt{base\_width}$.
-Alternatively, parameterizations may be equivalent at base width such that only one set of weight multipliers has to be tuned.
+Alternatively, multipliers can be tuned at larger width for each parameterization separately, but this quickly becomes computationally infeasbile.
 The extensive LLM experiments in \citet{everett2024scaling} suggest that the advantage of large last-layer initialization may just be an artifact of the community extensively tuning performance in SP, and after also tuning all layerwise multipliers for $\mu$P, the performance difference vanishes.